Updated · Jan 27, 2023

 It’s predictive analytics time!
 Based on the information of the two previous steps, certain trends have become visible.
 This leads to conclusions as to how these tendencies will develop.

 Of course, the accuracy of the conclusions vastly depends on the quality of the data.
-The process also needs to be optimized constantly to ensure best results.
+The process also needs to be optimized constantly to ensure the best results.

 Naturally, you don’t need to go through the data analytics wiki to figure out that the results are not 100% accurate.
 After all, they’re just an estimate.
 However, there’s still a lot to be gained!